jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 343 Multimedia Systems [3C][Balijon]/Lesson-5-Prelude-to-Audio-and-Animation.Filmora.md

 ## consists of the primary editing tools and effect directories.
 Your locally saved media systems are also imported to the editor timeline through this panel.

 elements panel

+## allow you to change settings for the project such as aspect ratio and resolution

+project settings

+## removes the clip and moves the succeeding clips to fill in the gap

+ripple delete

+## add media at the playhead and replace media under it

+overwrite

+## add media at the playhead and move succeeding media to the right side

+insert

+## add media to the end of track

+append

+## remove start of end of a clip

+trim

+## cuts a clip into two

+split